depositar/lab/_pages/en-us/members.md

 Digital Affairs
 - Pao-Pei Huang, now in the Information and Library Science PhD program at the University of North Carolina at Chapel Hill
+- Wen-Ting Yang, now a PhD researcher at the Maastricht University (Faculty of Law)